Chevrolet Citation: Reception

-The Chevrolet Citation was awarded Motor Trend Car of the Year for 1980.
+The Citation was awarded Motor Trend Car of the Year for 1980.
 In 2009, the editorial staff of Car and Driver criticized the 1980 Motor Trend decision (alongside several other vehicle awards), citing poor build quality and mechanical reliability undeserving of such an award in hindsight.

 Car and Driver, along with several other car magazines of the time, were duped when GM lent them specially modified versions of the X-body vehicles in which heavy torque steer had been engineered out (torque steer was a handling trait common to X-platform vehicles).
 Patrick Bedard of Car and Driver said that they were completely surprised by this when they drove a production version some time later.
 Like the other X-body cars, there were numerous reports of the Citation locking the rear wheels upon braking, causing loss of control and a crash.

 Hagerty, an insurance company specializing in classic cars, notes that the X-car was "GM's prime contender for one of the malaziest[sic] cars" of the Malaise era, a car that did "enormous damage to GM's reputation, putting together a most unenviable record for recalls and poor quality control."

 Safety recalls

-Through its production, as one of the front-wheel drive X-body vehicles, the Chevrolet Citation would undergo a number of manufacturer recalls.
+Through its production, as one of the front-wheel drive X-body vehicles, the Citation would undergo a number of manufacturer recalls.
 In 1980, 225,000 examples were recalled to fix a transmission hose related to underhood fires.
 The X-body cars (which included the Citation) were the target of an unsuccessful lawsuit by the U.S. National Highway Traffic Safety Administration (NHTSA), which cited a tendency for the vehicles to lose control under heavy braking, and power steering problems.